What is exit tax and who pays it?

-Exit tax is the IRS’s last chance to tax you, and is essentially taxed as if you were to sell all of your assets on the last day of living in the US.
-In order to calculate the amount of exit tax that you owe, you need to file the form 8854, which is an expatriation statement that is attached on to your final dual status return, and works out the amount of money that you would earn on your assets combined, as well as the amount of this that can be taxed.
-As the percentage of this amount that you must pay as part of your exit tax is based on your marginal tax rates, it is likely to be different for everyone, currently it can not be any higher than 23.8%.
+Exit tax is the IRS’s last chance to tax you and is essentially taxed as if you were to sell all your assets on the last day of living in the US.
+In order to calculate the amount of exit tax that you owe, you need to file the form 8854, which is an expatriation statement that is attached to your final dual status return, and works out the amount of money that you would earn on your assets combined, as well as the amount of this that can be taxed.
+As the percentage of this amount that you must pay as part of your exit tax is based on your marginal tax rates, it is likely to be different for everyone, currently it cannot be any higher than 23.8%.
 If you have any difficulty with this, it is a good idea to contact a tax accountant, as they can estimate the amount that you would have to pay in exit tax, as well as help you in the actual process of filing the form 8854.

 How to avoid exit tax: